Buses in Stockholm County: Introduction of motorised bus services

 Red SS buses at Karl XIV Johans staty and Räntmästarhuset in 1963.

 Motorised buses were first tested in Stockholm in 1899 with a Daimler vehicle on Drottninggatan.
 Though early trials were unsuccessful, motorised bus services expanded significantly from 1919, connecting suburban areas around Stockholm.
 In 1925, AB Stockholms Spårvägar (SS) took over urban bus routes, while several other regional bus companies emerged to service suburban areas.

 During World War II, fuel and rubber rationing forced reductions in bus services.
 Following the war, trolleybus services operated from 1941 until 1964, and bus traffic peaked between 1945 and 1955.
 In the 1960s, the Hörjel Agreement led to the creation of Storstockholms Lokaltrafik (SL) in 1967, centralising control of public transport.
 SL progressively took over all suburban bus companies.

 Since the 1990s, SL has outsourced bus operations to private companies through contracts.
 The bus services have occasionally faced disruptions due to strikes, notably in 2008 and 2013.

 Bus colours have evolved over time: early buses varied, but in 1929, SS standardised the livery to red.
-When SL assumed control in 1967, new buses continued this red theme until blue was introduced for stomlinje (trunk) routes in 1998.
+When SL assumed control in 1967, new buses continued this red theme until blue was introduced for stömlinje (trunk) routes in 1998.